• HOME

 Although most people tend to stay in the hotels in San Pedro, there are a few sweet accommodation options for San Juan.

-The distance between the two towns isn’t a lot — it only takes 10 minutes by tuk-tuk or 5 by boat.
-But staying overnight in San Juan might be ideal if you want a quieter town to rest and relax in while being nearby plenty of restaurants and things to do.
+But staying overnight in San Juan is ideal if you’re looking for a quieter town to rest and relax in while being near plenty of restaurants and things to do.

 In San Juan La Laguna, there are notably two great places to stay (not to mention they’re eco-hotels):